At DFI, we believe that a great community is one where you are inspired by your peers and deeply engaged in the work. Six core values guide us:

 Design for inclusivity

-Fighting racist ideas and policies, including those that have been embedded in the U.S. education system, requires bringing together diverse actors to work together in collective and inclusive fashion.
+Disrupting inequitable ideas, practices, and policies requires bringing together diverse actors to work together in collective and inclusive fashion.
 This won’t just happen by accident – it requires intentionality.
-At Deans for Impact, we take deliberate steps to foster inclusivity in everything we do, from hiring to program design to identifying leaders to collaborate with.
-While we value this across a number of dimensions, we are particularly attentive to the history of white supremacy in the U.S. and its ongoing impact on particular races and ethnicities, including Black Americans, Native Americans, and immigrants.
+At DFI, we take deliberate steps to foster inclusivity in everything we do, from hiring to program design to identifying partners.
+We are attentive to our nation’s history and its ongoing impact on marginalized identities and communities.
+We listen carefully, and think about how our experiences influence our perceptions.
+We work to create a sense of belonging for our team and partners and actively interrogate our biases.
 Living this value is a work in progress for us – we are striving to get better.

 Transform the system